mlcommons/ck/README.md

 If you found CK useful and/or interesting, you are welcome to reference any of the above publications in your articles and reports.
-You can download above references in bib format here:
+You can download above references in BibTex format here:

 * https://raw.githubusercontent.com/ctuning/ck-guide-images/master/collective-knowledge-refs.bib